Border campaign (Irish Republican Army): 1957

-The funerals of South and O’Hanlon in the Republic produced a strong emotional reaction among the general public there.
+The funerals of South and O'Hanlon in the Republic produced a strong emotional reaction among the general public there.
 The two men are still considered martyrs in Irish Republican circles.
 Up to 50,000 people attended their funerals.

-Shortly afterwards the Republic's government, led by John Costello of Fine Gael, feared that the IRA's action would drag it into a diplomatic confrontation with Britain.
-It used the Offences Against the State Act to arrest most of the IRA's leadership, including its Chief of Staff, Seán Cronin.
-Clann na Poblachta (led by former IRA Chief of Staff Seán MacBride) withdrew its support for the government in protest over this policy.
+Shortly afterwards, the Republic's government, led by John Costello of Fine Gael, feared that the IRA's action would drag it into a diplomatic confrontation with Britain.
+It used the Offences Against the State Act to arrest most of the IRA's leadership, including its chief of staff, Seán Cronin.
+The republican Clann na Poblachta party, led by former IRA Chief of Staff Seán MacBride, withdrew its support for the government in protest over this policy.
 In the ensuing Irish general election, 1957, Sinn Féin won four seats and polled 65,640 votes (c.
 5% of those cast), while Clann na Poblachta's vote dropped sharply.
 However, Clann na Poblachta were very weak originally in the constituencies where Sinn Féin fielded candidates.

 The new government, of Fianna Fáil, led by Éamon de Valera proved even more hostile to the IRA than its predecessor.
 In July 1957, after the killing of an RUC man, de Valera introduced wholesale internment without trial for IRA suspects.
 The use of internment on both sides of the Irish border made it impossible for the IRA, most of whose leadership was imprisoned, to maintain the momentum of their campaign.

 On 11 November: The IRA suffered its worst loss of life in the period when four of its members died preparing a bomb in a farm house at Edentubber, County Louth, which exploded prematurely.
 The civilian owner of the house was also killed.
 It is believed they were going to attack an empty customs post and electricity pylons in Northern Ireland.
 They would later be referred to by republicans as the "Edentubber Martyrs".